 A local business can do well with quality backlinks from other local businesses, local bloggers, local news sites, local directories, local awards, and even the Chamber of Commerce.

-An example of a quality backlink is the Ontario Chamber of Commerce linking to your homepage or GBP landing page from one of their pages or blog articles.
+An example of a quality backlink is the Ontario Chamber of Commerce linking to your site from one of their pages or blog articles.

 Landing Page Factors